 If we had lightly esteemed the grace of God that joined us together, we would certainly have yielded to the world’s pressure to make a spectacle of the marriage.
 But if we had done that, then from then until now, people would have pointed to that marriage ceremony as the thing that made us husband and wife, and the flesh would have stolen — again — the glory that belongs to God alone.
 Another opportunity for God’s people to confess the righteousness of their God would have been forever lost to the flesh.
 Another expression of the tenderness of God would have been forgotten, and all we would have instead would be a photo album with pictures of a man claiming to do what God had already mercifully done.

 Jesus married us in Grandma’s farmhouse when the saints laid their hands on us and prayed, and I refuse to glory in anything but that.
 When I meet Jesus someday, I will be able to say to him, “I remember the day, Lord, when you joined us together.
 And I honored your holy grace above all the vanities of earth.”
 Jesus will remember that day, too, and all the days since then, and he will know that I never let any man steal the glory for the mercy he showed me that day.

-God is my portion in the earth, and I will be a companion only to those of a like mind.
+God is my portion in the earth, and I will be a friend only to those of a like mind.
 What God does may be simple, and it may not satisfy the “lust of the eyes” and the “pride of the flesh”, but it is glorious to my soul!
 His holiness is beautiful to me and to everyone else who has eyes to see it.
 His glory I will not give to another.
 As long as I live, in this place and among these saints, the precious altar that God has given to us, we will not move to the side in order to make room for a fancy one from Damascus.